matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 regarding all the data, such as the site or period that the data is for. _Row metadata_ is information regarding that row, such as a browser logo or website URL.

 Finally, DataTables all contain a special _summary_ row.
+This row, if it exists, is always at the end of the DataTable.

 ### Populating DataTables